jgathogo/Tizi-Tracker/.github/ISSUE_TEMPLATE/question.md

 ---
 name: Question
-about: Ask a question about Tizi Log
+about: Ask a question about Tizi Tracker
 title: '[QUESTION] '
 labels: question
 assignees: ''